openproof-net/rpo-spec-v0.1/README.md

         "meta": { "playground": False }
     }

-7. 🚀 Try the Engine — RPO Playground
+7. RPO Playground (Open, Deterministic, No AI)

-Open, deterministic, no AI, no registry.

 Transforms any short narrative into: